Island night lizard

-The island night lizard (Xantusia riversiana) is a species of night lizard native to three of the Channel Islands of California: San Nicolas Island, Santa Barbara Island, and San Clemente Island.
-A small number of island night lizards also live on Sutil Island, near Santa Barbara Island.
+The island night lizard (Xantusia riversiana) is a species of lizard in the family Xantusiidae.
+The species is native to three of the Channel Islands of California: San Nicolas Island, Santa Barbara Island, and San Clemente Island.
+A small population of the island night lizard also lives on Sutil Island, near Santa Barbara Island.

 Etymology

 The specific name, riversiana, is in honor of James John Rivers (1824–1913), a London-born physician and naturalist, who was Curator of Natural History at the University of California.